Keval2005/BloodConnect/README.md

-* For more details explore the documentation section of the project
+* For more details explore the documentation section and Screenshots of the project